UnitedEffects/ueauth/README.md

 * Client setup
-    * how do you change a client secret? (or anything)
+    * how do you change a client secret?
-    * enable token required for client - ensure only tokens associated to auth group are respected for registration
+    * enable initial token required for client - ensure only tokens associated to auth group are respected for registration
 * Permissions
     * implemented auth middleware on API
 * create config collection with default set in app - part of authGroup
     * figure out dynamic scopes - tenant based if possible
     * Store keys in DB???
+* Plugins and hooks?
 * Views
     * Different views by tenant ?
     * Custom error view ?